TD-Dan/Sunwai/lisuma (base set)/UN.md

 Action::		**To go under, to descend, to lower; To submerge; To hide (under)** Descriptor::	**Low, Under, Beneath, Deep; Hidden, Submerged; Subconscious**

 > Root of the spatial concept of being underneath, low, or deep, extending to abstract concepts of hiddenness or the subconscious.
-Contrasts with [[HU]] (high, above).
+Contrasts with [[HI]] (high, above).

 ## Usage